-Adriana is a lay member of the Council and was first appointed to this position in June 2016. she has a Doctoral Degree in Biological Sciences and a Post Doctoral Degree in Biophysics.
+Dr Gunder is a lay member of the Council and was first appointed to this position in June 2016.
+She has a Doctoral Degree in Biological Sciences and a Post Doctoral Degree in Biophysics.
 She was involved in biological and medical research for many years, mainly in Italy and the United Kingdom.

-In 2012 received a QSM for her voluntary services
+In 2012 Dr Gunder received a QSM for her voluntary services.

-Adriana has served as a lay member on the Health Professional Disciplinary Tribunal (2009-2015) and on the Ethics Committee on Assisted Reproductive Technologies 2011-2016
+Dr Gunder has served as a lay member on the Health Professional Disciplinary Tribunal (2009-2015) and on the Ethics Committee on Assisted Reproductive Technologies 2011-2016.

-Adriana is a member of the National Ethics Advisory Committee 2011-2017
+Dr Gunder was a member of the National Ethics Advisory Committee 2011-2017.

 Medical laboratory scientist